Rutgers Cancer Institute of New Jersey

 A bite or sting can cause:

-Stings or bites can cause severe reactions.
-It is rare but can be deadly.
-The reaction called anaphylaxis can cause:
+Rarely, stings or bites can cause severe or deadly reactions.
+The reaction is called anaphylaxis.
+It can cause:

-Insects that live in the house can cause problems in the respiratory system.
-In this case, symptoms may include:
+Insects that live in the house can cause:

 General treatment may include: